Online learning, or e-learning, is one of the biggest revolutions in education. Students can learn anything, wherever and whenever they want.

 Read the course descriptions carefully

 This is one of the most important steps you can take in figuring out what online learning courses you should be doing.
-Do your due diligence, read through the course description carefully, make sure you understand what it is about, what is on the syllabus, what you will have learned by the end of your course, and how it will benefit you.
+Do your due diligence, read through the course description carefully, and make sure you understand what it is about, what is on the syllabus, what you will have learned by the end of your course, and how it will benefit you.

-Most of these online courses on Coursera, Udemy, Linkedin Learning, etc, have affiliations with private and international institutions.
+Most of these online courses on Coursera, Udemy, Linkedin Learning, etc., have affiliations with private and international institutions.
 These courses award diploma certificates and accredited degrees to students and learners who complete their courses successfully.

 The reputation, as well as the name of the institutions, is pivotal as it not only gives you quality learning but also adds an edge and stands you out amongst your peers when included in your resume.